 This article discloses digital disruption, its features, benefits, disruptive technologies, and how it impacts industries and businesses.

 It is the term given to the phenomenon of technological change and innovation disrupting existing business models.
-In addition, it can refer to changes in how businesses operate or customers interact with them.
+In addition, Digital Disruption refers to changes in how businesses operate or customers interact with them.

 This is essential because it can completely change how a business operates.
 Unfortunately, many businesses are unaware of its potential impact and are at risk of being disrupted.